spotxmobile/spotx-mopub-mraid/README.md

 example the value is set to `8` seconds.

 The `failover_tag` variable contains the custom `<script>` tag used by MoPub to indicate a failover condition.
-Normally this tag should not be modified, unless there are changes to the current MoPub MRAID container specification - see the *Failover tag* section in the [MoPub Custom Networks](https://dev.twitter.com/mopub/ui-setup/custom-networks) document.
+Do not modify this variable, unless there are changes to the current MoPub MRAID container specification - see the *Failover tag* section in the [MoPub Custom Networks](https://dev.twitter.com/mopub/ui-setup/custom-networks) document.

-In the current `mraid.html` and `mraid.min.html` files you must update the `var request = ...` parameter with your information.
+In the current `mraid.html` and `mraid.min.html` files you must update the `var request = ...` parameter with the proper information.
 ```javascript
 var request = "http://search.spotxchange.com/mraid/2.0/REPLACE_CHANNEL_ID?app[name]=REPLACE_ME&app[domain]=REPLACE_ME&app[bundle]=REPLACE_ME&device[devicetype]=1&device[ifa]=%eudid!&device[dnt]=%%DNT%%&cb=%%CACHEBUSTER%%";
 ```